-Approximately 40% and 39% of total net revenues during the years ended December 31, 2016 and 2017, respectively, were associated with Medicare reimbursement.
-Approximately 11% and 19% of total net revenues during the years ended December 31, 2016 and 2017, respectively, were associated with Blue Cross Blue Shield reimbursement, and approximately 19% and 12%, respectively, of total net revenues were associated with United Healthcare reimbursement.
+Approximately 39% and 39% of total net revenues during the year ended December 31, 2017 and the nine month period ended September 30, 2018, respectively, were associated with Medicare reimbursement.
+Approximately 19% and 14% of total net revenues during the year ended December 31, 2017 and the nine month period ended September 30, 2018, respectively, were associated with Blue Cross Blue Shield reimbursement, and approximately 12% and 15% of total net revenues during the year ended December 31, 2017 and the nine month period ended September 30, 2018, respectively, were associated with United Healthcare reimbursement.
 We cannot assure you that, even if our current assays and our planned future assays are otherwise successful, reimbursement for the currently Medicare, Blue Cross Blue Shield, and United Healthcare covered-portions of our current assays and our planned future assays would, without such contracted payer reimbursement for the capture/enumeration portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.